julzaza/wildwitchherbs/_posts/2026-04-18-herbs-for-inhalation-folk-magic.md

 In older traditions, herbs that were burned for space and herbs that were drawn into the body were not treated the same.
 One cleared a room.
 The other changed a person.

-This article is not encouragement.
-It is record.
+This article is based on real recorded folk practices.

 What follows comes from documented use, scattered across regions and time.
 Some of these plants were used carefully.
 Some were used rarely.
 Some were used at a cost.

-Modern curiosity tends to flatten all of that into “herbal smoking blends.”
-That is not what this is.

 ---